The global talent visa guidance for the UK offers some key insights, which in this video are drawn out through a case study of a successful applicant:

 You can also provide more than one example of innovation in the field by making academic contributions through research which is endorsed by a research supervisor or expert.
 In the applicant’s case, she was working closely with the academics on her MA degree, which had a strong element of innovation and creativity.
 Here, we can see this as an example of combining the criterion of undergoing continuous learning with the criterion of undergoing innovative research.

 Of course, we’ve got more interviews with successful applicants coming up, so do subscribe.
 If you’d like to arrange a consultation with me I’d be very happy to assist.
-My WhatsApp is there and for advice/assistance you can email me.
 Thanks so much for your time, bye for now.